 Showmanship in Business Conversation

 As professionals, we are all charged with simultaneously managing many conversations.
-We all know that good communication is the cornerstone of the trusted relationship and that conversations in the real world do not follow a template.
+You know that good communication is the cornerstone of the trusted relationship and that conversations in the real world do not follow a template.
 Many interactions are extremely difficult to navigate.
 Asserting yourself in business the right way through conversation (face-to-face or via technology) requires vigor, preparation, and self-control.

 I believe that the ability to generate and perpetuate good conversations equates to showmanship.
 When you are “on,” you know it.
 Your thoughts are organized, you find the right words, and your delivery is well-timed.
 When you are not engaged, people can spot it a mile away.
 You get lazy, speak in a monotone, shift your eyes, and act like you left your real personality at home.
 Conversation is work.
 Listening is work.
 Information processing is work.
 You have to burn many calories to influence someone, let alone get your point across.